majodev/majodev.github.io/src/notes/hello world/index.md

 ![out](i am out.gif)

 Have some feedback on the design or structure?
 Please leave a comment below or catch me up on [twitter](http://twitter.com/majodev).
-Don't forget to **subscribe to my mailing list**. <!-- TODO: MAILING LIST !!!!! -->
+If you are into RSS (or prefer platforms like [Feedly](https://feedly.com/)), feel free subscribe to my notes via [this Atom/RSS feed](/feed.xml).